 Plasma protein binding is 13%.

 No dosage adjustment is necessary for patients with mild renal impairment.
-Caution should be exercised in patients with moderate renal impairment.
+Exercise caution in patients with moderate renal impairment.
 Dose adjustment is necessary in severe renal impairment patients [see DOSAGE AND ADMINISTRATION].

-Hepatic Impairment: Milnacipran pharmacokinetics were evaluated following single oral administration of 50 mg Savella to subjects with mild (Child-Pugh A), moderate (Child-Pugh B), and severe (Child-Pugh C) hepatic impairment and to healthy subjects.
+Milnacipran pharmacokinetics were evaluated following single oral administration of 50 mg SAVELLA to subjects with mild (Child-Pugh A), moderate (Child-Pugh B), and severe (Child- Pugh C) hepatic impairment and to healthy subjects.
 AUC0-∞ and T½ were similar in healthy subjects and subjects with mild and moderate hepatic impairment.
 However, subjects with severe hepatic impairment had a 31% higher AUC0-∞ and a 55% higher T½ than healthy subjects.
-Caution should be exercised in patients with severe hepatic impairment.
+Exercise caution in patients with severe hepatic impairment.

 In Vitro Studies